gmmsb-lncc/generative-optim/README.md

 # generative-optim
-Molecular optimization using generative models
+ Multi- and many-objective optimization in generative chemistry model latent spaces.

 ## Installation
 1. Clone this repository: